-Circumstantial evidence is sometimes misunderstood as being less valid than direct.
-However, some of the most compelling types of forensic evidence, such as fingerprints, DNA, and blood analysis, are circumstantial.
+Circumstantial evidence is sometimes misunderstood as being less credible than direct evidence.
+However, some of the most compelling types of forensic evidence, such as fingerprint evidence, DNA analysis evidence, and blood splatter evidence, are circumstantial.

 Circumstantial VS Direct Evidence